Bernadette Schild

 Bernadette Schild (born 2 January 1990) is a retired World Cup alpine ski racer from Austria.

 Born in Zell am See, Salzburg, Schild specialised in slalom and made her World Cup debut in March 2008 at Bormio.
 She attained her first World Cup podium in March 2013, a second place in slalom at Lenzerheide.
 Her second podium came nine months later, a third-place finish at Courchevel in December.

-She is a younger sister of the champion skier Marlies Raich (b.
-1981); they twice shared a podium during the 2014 season, at Courchevel in December and Kranjska Gora in February.
+She is a younger sister of the champion skier Marlies Raich (born 1981); they twice shared a podium during the 2014 season, at Courchevel in December and Kranjska Gora in February.

 At the 2014 Olympics, Schild was fourth after the first run in the slalom, but failed to finish the second.
 In June 2016, she married her trainer, Armin Wierer.